sarapohland/parce-nav/README.md

 ### 7a.
 Define the planning parameters

 To design the competency-aware path planning algorithm, you must specify the parameters for the planner in a configuration file like the examples given in `navigation/control/configs/`.
-If you simply want to run with the default planning parameters used for evaluation, you can skip this step and use the config files provided in this folder.
+If you simply want to run with the default planning parameters used for evaluation, you can use the config files provided in this folder, but you will need to change the file locations to match your (absolute) file paths.
 More details on the configurations are provided in the configs [README](https://github.com/sarapohland/parce/tree/main/navigation/control/configs/README.md).
 Note that you do not need to define all these parameters to evaluate the planning algorithm, but many are relevant.

 ### 7b.
 Evaluate the path planner